AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 ### 7. Remove background tiles
 **Optional step**

-This is step allows to get rid of representation instances that are background or artifact tiles.
+This is step removes tile vector representations that correspond to background or artifact.
 It's composed by 4 different steps.
-1. Leiden clustering

 2. Get cluster tile samples
 3. Identify background and artifact clusters and create pickle file with tiles to remove
 4. Remove tile instances from H5 file.

 ### 8. Logistic regression for classification
-This is step run the cancer type classification over logistic regression.
+This is step runs the cancer type classification over logistic regression.

 **Step Inputs:**